Applying for a New License (Teen Drivers) in WisconsinPage Overview

 If you haven’t completed a Driver’s Ed course, you must wait until you are 18 years old to get your probationary driver’s license, or you may go through the GDL process outlined below.

-A Class D probationary license, good for two years from your next birthday, is issued to new residents who surrender a license equivalent to Class D.
+A Class D probationary license, good for 2 years from your next birthday, is issued to new residents who surrender a license equivalent to Class D.

 The number of accidents involving teen drivers is alarming.
 In fact, only 6% of all Wisconsin-licensed drivers are ages 16-19, but drivers in this age group account for 16% of all drivers involved in crashes.
 Because of this, Wisconsin employs a GDL program in which teens must meet certain milestones before obtaining a full driver’s license.